matestack/matestack-ui-core/docs/components/form.md

 Show [specs](/spec/usage/components/form_spec.rb)

 The `form` core component is a vue.js driven dynamic component.
 It enables you to implement dynamic forms without writing javascript.
-It relies on child components to collect and submit user input: `form_input`, `form_select` and `form_submit`.
+It relies on child components to collect and submit user input: `form_input`, `form_select`, `form_submit` and `form_textarea`.
 They are described within this documentation page.

 ## Parameters